Lianpui Menhirs: History and declaration

 The formal process to designate Lungphun Ropui began on 9 February 2021 with a Gazette notification under the Ancient Monuments and Archaeological Sites and Remains Act, 1958, followed by a two-month objection period.
 ASI Director (Monuments) A.M.V.
 Subramanyam inspected the site on 7 July 2025, before the final declaration was issued on 14 July 2025.

-Feaures and significance
+Features and significance

 It contains 114 menhirs, carved with symbols and images including human figures, birds, animals, mithun heads, gongs, lizards, and other motifs.
 The stones are aligned in eight axes — four running north‑south and four east‑west — suggesting a deliberate ceremonial layout.
 The largest menhirs measure approximately 1.87 m in height and 1.37 m in width.

 The carvings belong to pre‑Christian Mizo iconography, reflecting traditions predating colonial and missionary influences.
 The alignment and carving patterns indicate a structured ritual or communal symbolism in early Mizo culture.
 This site complements other similar megalith complexes in Mizoram, including Kawtchhuah Ropui in Vangchhia.